-In order to substantiate the presence of various categories of passenger variants, we surveyed the functional impact distribution of somatic variants in the pan-cancer dataset.
-While some variants are impactful and play prominent role in cancer progression, others are less effective and are generally ignored during cancer studies.
-Based on canonical classification of somatic variants as passenger and drivers, one might expect their functional impact score distribution to be unimodal and centered around 0 (as a result of a large number of neutral passengers), along with a tail in the high-impact score regime, corresponding to putative drivers.
-However, inspection of impact scores for somatic variants across cancer cohorts reveals a very different picture: passengers can be broadly classified into three distinct subgroups.
-The upper and the lower extremes, which comprise ~23 and ~13,500 noncoding variants per patient, fall under traditional definitions of high-impact putative driver variants and neutral passengers.
-In contrast, the intermediate functional impact regime comprises of impactful passengers (~3,500 noncoding variants per patient), which can further influence cancer progression by acting as latent drivers or through aggregate burdening of functional elements.
+In order to substantiate the presence of passenger variants undergoing selection, we surveyed the functional impact distribution of somatic variants in the pan-cancer dataset.
+If the bulk of variants in cancer were occurring neutrally, one would expect a unimodal distribution, with a large peak at low impact value and a tail in high impact regime corresponding to neutral passengers and positively selected putative driver variants, respectively.
+However, the distribution of impact scores for somatic variants across cancer cohorts exhibits a very different pattern, wherein variants can be broadly resolved into three distinct subgroups.
+The upper and the lower extremes (which comprise ~23 and ~13,500 noncoding variants per patient, respectively), fall under traditional definitions of high-impact putative driver variants and neutral passengers, respectively.
+In contrast, the intermediate functional impact regime comprises what we term impactful passengers (~3,500 noncoding variants per patient).
+Furthermore, we observe a heterogeneous enrichment profile of these non-neutral passengers in different cancer-subtypes and different categories of genes.
+Cohort level analysis indicates enrichment of non-neutral passenger SNVs in various cancer types compared with randomized mutation sets which represent a neutral background.
+Myeloid-MPN, colorectal and uterine adenocarcinoma cohorts stood out with the highest enrichment level of non-neutral passengers.

-We observe a heterogeneous enrichment profile of these impactful passengers in different cancer-subtypes and different categories of genes.
-Cohort level analysis indicates enrichment of impactful passenger SNVs in various cancer types.
-Myeloid-MPN, colorectal & uterus adenocarcinoma cohorts stood out with higher enrichment level of impactful passengers compared to others.
-In addition, a gene-centric analysis indicates a higher fraction of impactful variants in key genes (essential, metabolic & immune-response genes) compared to neutral passenger variants.
+Highly disruptive loss-of-function (LOF) variants (both SNVs and INDELs) highlights the role of positive selection in cancer progression.
+A gene-centric analysis of LOFs indicate that they are highly enriched among essential genes in the entire pan-cancer dataset.
+Intuitively, one would expect no such enrichment of neutral passenger variants among essential genes.
+However, we observe a relatively high fraction of non-neutral impactful passenger variants in key genes (essential, metabolic & immune-response genes) compared to low impact neutral passenger variants.
 Conversely, neutral passengers constitute larger fractions of variants influencing non-essential genes.
 This observation is consistent with previous studies suggesting role of non-neutral passenger variants in cancer progression by burdening key genes including housekeeping, metabolic and immune-response genes.
-Similarly, somatic LOF variants (both SNVs and INDELs) are highly enriched among essential genes in the entire pan-cancer dataset.

-Furthermore, we closely inspected signature composition of neutral and impactful passengers in each cancer-cohort to distinguish between mutational processes that generate these distinct classes of passenger variants.
+Furthermore, we inspected the signature composition of neutral and non-neutral passengers in each cancer-cohort to distinguish between mutational processes that generate these distinct classes of passenger variants.
 For instance, we observed distinct signature distributions for the impactful and neutral non-coding passengers in the Kidney-RCC cohort.
 While the majority of neutral and non-neutral passengers can be explained by signature 5, impactful passengers have a higher fraction of SNVs explained by signature 4.
-This suggests that impactful passenger SNVs show shifts in mutational signatures compared to the neutral ones.
+This suggests that non-neutral passenger SNVs show shifts in mutational signatures compared to the neutral ones.